DCS Tools

 -t THREADNUM

-1. If the user performed reference-free compression, decompression is also reference-free.
+1. For reference-free compression, decompression is also reference-free:

 -o FASTQ \